President Bush is re-elected in 2000.

 Director of OMB, the Office of Management and Budget

 Early in his presidency, George W Bush downgraded the Federal Emergency Management Agency (FEMA), the body designated to cope with national emergencies.
+In 2003, FEMA was demoted from a Cabinet-level agency reporting directly to the President, and buried in the new Republican bureaucracy, the Department of Homeland Security.

 In the words of Bush's budget director Mitch Daniels in 2001: "Many are concerned that federal disaster assistance may have evolved into an oversized entitlement programme . . . expectations of when the federal government should be involved, and the degree of involvement, may have ballooned beyond what is an appropriate level."